Roman6917/InterfaceTask/README.md

 # InterfaceTask
-Program for Complex and Real numbers, witch inherits and override ICloneable and IComparable interfaces
+Program for Complex and Real numbers, wich inherits and override ICloneable and IComparable interfaces